AkhilKumar31316/BookStore/README.md

-Steps :
+"Steps : The project consists of backend and frontend.
+First we will get the backend up and running and then front end Backend".
-The project consists of backend and frontend.
-First we will get the backend up and running and then front end Backend
+Backend
 -------
 1.)
 Unzip bookstore.zip to c:\springworkspace folder.